ehh67855/SSRL-Take-Home/README.md

-# Stereo Vision Project README
+# Stereo Vision - SSRL
 ## Overview
 This project focuses on stereo vision using computer vision techniques to estimate depth information from a pair of rectified stereo images.
 It utilizes the OpenCV library for image processing and disparity map generation.
 The generated disparity map is used to reconstruct a 3D point cloud of the scene.

+**Link to research reflection:** https://docs.google.com/document/d/1IYjSNB6A4fzgUdNGh5LDhGe7NPew67wU5lHWY1YKXEc/edit?usp=sharing

 ## Choices made
 - It became very helpful to run the code as a ipynb file, so the project includes both the .py and .ipynb files to use.
 This might make it easier for you to use the project.